vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 and Agni 181.
 2. Krsnāstamīvrata-(1) on Mārg. kr.
 8; tithi; one year; Śiva

 deity; KKV 241-245, HV I. 823-826 (both from Devi purāṇa); different names of Śiva in each month and different food to be eaten in each month; (2) begin on Mārg. kr.
 8; tithi; one year; Śiva deity; Bhav U. 57.
 1-22 q. by KKV 245-248, HV I. 816-817; (3) Śivapūjā from Mārg. to K. under twelve different names; KKV 248–250 quoting Mat.
-56. 1-117, KR 450-452 (from (Bhav.), VR 317-319 (from Adityapurāṇa); (4) for a year from Bh.
+56. 1-117, KR 450-452 (from (Bhav.), VR 317-319 (from Ādityapurāṇa); (4) for a year from Bh.
 Kr.
 8 to Sr.; Śiva is deity; KKV 250-252, HV I. 821-823 (both from Bhav.); (5) on Jy, kr.
-8; tithi; Śiva worshipped; KKV 252-254, HV I. 840-841 (calls it Tindukāstami); (6) begin Cai. kr.
+8; tithi; Śiva worshipped; KKV 252-254, HV I. 840-841 (calls it Tindukāṣṭami); (6) begin Cai. kr.
 8; tithi; one year; Kr̥ṣṇa deity; HV I. 819-821 (from Vi.
 Dh.) for progeny; (7) begin on 8th of dark half of Āśv. or M. or Cai. or Sr.; deity is Mangalā Davi; ekabhakta, nakta, ayācita and upavāsa from 8th to 11th and following days in the same rotation.
 KKV 233-235; japa of 17 names

 of Devi to be performed.
 Kr̥ṣṇaikādaśī-on Phā. kr.
 11 ; tithi; Candi devatā; HV I. 150,